AndreaMariani-AM/bpnet-lite-custom/README.md

 > IMPORTANT: bpnet-lite-custom is a personal implementation of the original [bpnet-lite](https://github.com/jmschrei/bpnet-lite) by Jacob Schreiber, which in turn is a lightweigth implementation in PyTorch of the original [BPNet](https://github.com/kundajelab/bpnet).
 Where i've adapted code from others it's properly cited at the top of the corresponding file.

 bpnet-lite-custom is a lightweight version of BPNet.
-It build on top of the original [bpnet-lite](https://github.com/jmschrei/bpnet-lite) adding features like a test and validation PyTorch DataLoader, adatped from [Adam He](https://github.com/adamyhe/PersonalBPNet), concurrent model trainings, single task metrics and others.
+It builds on top of the original [bpnet-lite](https://github.com/jmschrei/bpnet-lite) adding features like a test and validation PyTorch DataLoader, adatped from [Adam He](https://github.com/adamyhe/PersonalBPNet), concurrent model trainings, single task metrics and others.

 ### Installation